-Why You Should Have Cat Insurance in Canada
+Should You Get Cat Insurance in Canada?

 As a cat owner, you know firsthand how much joy pets bring to our lives.
 In fact, it’s estimated that 38% of Canadian households own a cat.
 This is the equivalent of approximately 7.9 million kitties across the country.